Stockholm Royal Seaport

 About the area

 Stockholm Royal Seaport is the largest urban development area in Sweden with at least 12,000 new homes and 35,000 workplaces.
-Planning work started in the early 2000s and the new city district will be fully developed around 2030.

 The area runs along the waterline of the Baltic Sea, lies next door to the Royal National City Park and is just ten minutes away from central Stockholm by bicycle.
 The industrial site around the gasworks area will be transformed into an urban district that interacts with port operations and the existing residential areas.